muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Raku.md

 * Any object of the Raku class `FatRat` whose denominator is non-zero.

-* Any object of the Raku class `Num` that represents a finite number or signed zero;
-both signed zeroes are treated as the same plain zero.

-* Any object of any of the Raku classes `num`, `num32`, `num64` that represents a finite number or signed zero;
-both signed zeroes are treated as the same plain zero.

 Not permitted for a *SYS_Rational* is any of the following, to keep things more correct and simpler: